jeetbhatt-sys/jeetbhatt-sys/README.md

 🔭 Masters in Computer Science from Thapar Institute of Engineering And Technology.

-👯 Worked as Graduate Engineer Trainee at R&D unit Nokia Networks
+👯 Working as Graduate Engineer Trainee at R&D unit Nokia Networks

 💬 All of my projects are available at https://github.com/jeetbhatt-sys/